Myrtillocactus geometrizans f. cristatus 'Variegatus'

 Myrtillocactus geometrizans f. cristatus variegatus

-Myrtillocactus geometrizans f. cristata variegata is a stunning, slow-growing cactus with more or less dense crests with variegated ribs.
-It forms a stable architectural crest with subsequent fan-like growth just clustering over one another.
+Myrtillocactus geometrizans f. cristatus 'Variegatus' is a stunning slow-growing cactus with more or less dense crests with variegated ribs.
+It forms a stable architectural crest with a fan-shaped growth, clustering over one another.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 In summer, place Myrtillocactus in direct sunlight.
 In winter, find a cooler, light spot.
 That will allow it to go well-rested into next spring, which will make it more likely to flower.